-- Be wary of pickpockets and thieves.
+- Be wary of thieves.
 Keep your wallet hidden and keep a firm hold of your bag at all times.

-- There’s always safety in numbers, so ask a friend to come along for the journey when you go to pick up funds.
+- There’s always safety in numbers, so ask a friend to come along with you when you pick up your funds.

-- Avoid areas where thieves are known to cause problems and take your funds to your bank as soon as possible.
+- Avoid areas where crime is known to be a problem and take your funds to your bank as soon as possible.